HD Media: Charleston Gazette-Mail

 On March 8, 2018, HD Media, the Herald-Dispatch's holding company, was declared the successful bid in the auction for the Charleston Gazette-Mail after the paper had declared bankruptcy.

 The Charleston Gazette-Mail is the only daily morning newspaper in Charleston, West Virginia.
 It is the product of a July 2015 merger between the Charleston Gazette and the Charleston Daily Mail.

 The Gazette traces its roots to 1873.
 At the time, it was a weekly newspaper known as the Kanawha Chronicle.
 It was later renamed The Kanawha Gazette and the Daily Gazette—before its name was officially changed to The Charleston Gazette in 1907.
 In 1912 it came under the control of the Chilton family, who have owned it until its bankruptcy in 2018.
 William E. Chilton, a U.S. senator, was publisher of The Gazette, as were his son, William E. Chilton II, and grandson, W.E.
 "Ned" Chilton III, Yale graduate and classmate/protégé of conservative columnist William F. Buckley, Jr. Ironically, the paper's opinion page, usually on the left, carried Buckley's column until Buckley's death.

 Ned Chilton used to claim that the job of a newspaper was to "comfort the afflicted and afflict the comfortable."
 The newspaper's liberal reputation was enhanced by principal editorial writer and columnist L.T.
 Anderson, associate editor and two-time runner-up for the Pulitzer Prize.
 Anderson later moved to the rival Daily Mail as a columnist after he was passed over for an editorial position at the Gazette, and often used his Daily Mail column to snipe at his former employer.

 The Daily Mail was founded in 1914 by former Alaska Governor Walter Eli Clark and remained the property of his heirs until 1987.
 Governor Clark described the newspaper as an "independent Republican" publication.
 In 1987, the Clark heirs sold the paper to the Toronto-based Thomson Newspapers.
 The new owners moderated the political views of the paper to some degree.
 In 1998, Thomson sold the Daily Mail to the Denver-based MediaNews Group.
-The newspaper published in the afternoons, Monday-Saturday, with a Sunday morning edition, until 1961; Monday – Saturday afternoons from 1961–2005, Monday – Friday afternoons from 2005–2009, and Monday – Friday mornings from 2009–2015.
+The newspaper published in the afternoons, Monday-Saturday, with a Sunday morning edition, until 1961; Monday – Saturday afternoons from 1961 to 2005, Monday – Friday afternoons from 2005 to 2009, and Monday – Friday mornings from 2009 to 2015.